Key Takeaways

 What if my fines exceed the property value?

-You have several options: negotiate with the city for fine reduction, sell to a buyer who negotiates with the city, or in extreme cases, allow the property to go to tax sale.
-Get cash offers first—you may be surprised at what investors will pay.
+You have several options: negotiate with City of Memphis Code Enforcement for fine reduction, sell to a buyer who negotiates with the city, or in extreme cases let the property go to Shelby County tax sale.
+Getting cash offers first is usually worth the time, since the property may still have meaningful equity.

 Can the city force me to demolish my house?